viridiano/fnbr.vision/readme.md

 ### 6. datasets :cloud:

+- [AVA](https://research.google.com/ava/index.html) *– Spatio-temporal annotations of human actions in movies, suitable for training localized action recognition systems.* :new:
+- [YouTube BoundingBoxes](https://research.google.com/youtube-bb/) *– Large-scale data set of video URLs with densely-sampled high-quality single-object bounding box annotations.
+All the video segments were human-annotated with high precision classifications and bounding boxes at 1 frame per second.* :new:
+- [What's Cookin'](http://storage.googleapis.com/whats_cookin/whats_cookin.zip) *– A list of cooking-related Youtube video ids, along with time stamps marking the (estimated) start and end of various events.* :new:
 - [COCO](http://cocodataset.org) *– Common Objects in Context: a large-scale object detection, segmentation, and captioning dataset.*
 - [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) *– A standardised image data sets for object class recognition and a common set of tools for accessing the data sets and annotations*
 - [PASCAL Context](https://www.cs.stanford.edu/~roozbeh/pascal-context/) *– Indoor and outdoor scenes with 400+ classes*